Misericordia Community Hospital

 The CPSA accredits private hyperbaric clinics in Alberta for safety and quality standards (chamber operations, physician oversight, emergency procedures).
 This accreditation is a safety mechanism; it does not equate to Alberta Health billing eligibility.
 Hospital-based HBOT at Misericordia and Foothills/AJECCC operates under separate Alberta Health Services governance.

-Alberta references the 14 Health Canada-recognised conditions, which include carbon monoxide poisoning, decompression sickness, gas embolism, gas gangrene, necrotising soft-tissue infections, crush injury, severe anaemia, intracranial abscess, central retinal artery occlusion, sudden sensorineural hearing loss, problem wounds, late effects of radiation, compromised grafts and flaps, refractory osteomyelitis, and thermal burns.
+Alberta references the 14 Health Canada-recognised conditions: carbon monoxide poisoning, decompression sickness, gas or air embolism, gas gangrene, necrotising soft-tissue infections, crush injury, severe anaemia, sudden sensorineural hearing loss, problem wounds, soft-tissue radiation necrosis, radiation damage affecting bone, compromised grafts and flaps, refractory osteomyelitis, and thermal burns.
+Intracranial abscess (UHMS Indication #8) and central retinal artery occlusion (a sub-presentation of arterial insufficiency) are additional UHMS-listed uses treated at some Canadian hospital hyperbaric programmes, not among the named Health Canada 14.

 Most chronic indications require a course of 20 to 40 daily sessions, with some radiation indications requiring up to 60 sessions.
 Each session typically lasts 90 to 120 minutes.
 Acute emergencies may require only one or a few treatments.